John Bowe, 2003 Award Winner

 "The story describes an industry with conditions so exploitative and protections so minimal that the occasional occurrence of slavery is less an accident than a foregone conclusion," Bowe wrote at the time.
 After winning the Margolis Award, he went on to write a book for Random House about the increasing frequency of other slavery cases throughout the U.S. called Nobodies: Modern American Slave Labor and the Dark Side of the New Global Economy.

 While working on the book, Bowe won the J. Anthony Lukas Work-in-Progress Award.
-As jurors wrote at the time, "John Bowe's wor...is characterized by a reasoned and painstaking approach to the gathering of his material.
+As jurors wrote at the time, "John Bowe's work ... is characterized by a reasoned and painstaking approach to the gathering of his material.
 His description has no taint of moral superiority.
-His writing is
+His

 Bowe received an MFA from Columbia University's graduate film program in 1996 and co-wrote (with Julian Schnabel) the screenplay for the film "Basquiat."
-He is co-editor of the book GIG: Americans Talk About Their Jobs, and his writing has appeared in The New York Times Magazine, The American Prospect, McSweeney's Quarterly Concern and other publications.
+He is co-editor of the book, GIG: Americans Talk About Their Jobs (Crown, 2010); editor of US: Americans Talk About Love (Faber USA); and author of I Have Something To Say: Mastering the Art of Public Speaking in an Age of Disconnection (Random House, 2020).
+His writing has appeared in The New York Times Magazine, The American Prospect, McSweeney's Quarterly Concern and other publications.